 If you have plantar warts, it’s already a good sign that your immune system is not great at combating the particular strain of virus that has caused it.
 The potential for more warts appearing on your foot, or even on other parts of your body, is there.

 Warts most frequently spread via direct contact of the virus with the skin.
-That means, if you are touching or picking at your warts, stop immediately!
+That means if you are touching or picking at your warts, stop immediately!
 It is possible to spread warts from one part of your body to another this way.
 If you have to touch your warts, wash your hands immediately before and afterward.

 It is also possible for plantar warts to spread across your foot, especially if you happen to get a cut on the bottom of your foot or aggravate your current warts.

 Seeking treatment for yourself can also help you protect your loved ones.
 The spread of warts from person to person is thankfully not as likely, but it’s still possible.
 The longer you carry your warts around, the higher the likelihood that someone around you might pick them up.
-They would not appreciate that.
+We’re guessing they would not appreciate that much!

 Plantar Warts Can Become Painful

 Persistent pain is more than a simple inconvenience.
-Whether they realize it or not, we tend to shift our weight, stances, and gaits in response to factors such as pain.
+Whether they realize it or not, most people tend to shift their weight, stances, and walking gait in order to minimize painful or distracting symptoms.

 And if you change the way that you walk and move, you will also alter the way forces are distributed across your feet—and usually not for the better.
 Ultimately, you might start developing additional aches in your heels, knees, or even lower back.
-This is why no pain in your feet is something you should ever just “deal with.”

 You May Have Higher Risks